 Offer An Integrated Customer Experience

 Continuity is established by combining the payment process with the shopping experience.
 Making it part of the conversation rather than an endpoint, or footnote.
-Sales staff who offer immediate check out, emailed receipts, and a personal connection strengthen the customer relationship.
+Sales staff who offer immediate checkout, emailed receipts, and a personal connection strengthens the customer relationship.
 Even though today’s consumer can find almost anything they need online, it’s the relationships that keep them shopping in brick and mortar stores.

 Selling your products and services online opens your business up to a wider net of customers.